0123liskigi/Lis-Executer-script.net/README.md

 Dark Hub its for level 7 executer you can get the script here:https://mega.nz/file/Z4BWHBBR#V63wSK_dX2BjbpsCbxaqFnj3z47ZS4_HAK5x2bX-8Pw

+Mega easy Obby script for Krnl
+Mega Easy Obby script its auto farm teleport to stage by stage you can get the script here:https://controlc.com/16ff92e4

 Code its Made by Lis exploiter

 # Discord